 The bed does feature a chemical like smell once taken out of the box, so we do suggest giving it a little time to air out before use.

 Kids love it and that’s as good a reason as any to add this model to your camping kit.

 How To Choose the Best Camping Air Bed

 Not all camping air mattresses are created equally which is why it pays to shop around and look into the features you’re getting with each option.
 We’re covered many of those features, but there are still a few other points to consider before making your purchase.

-The size of any air mattress relates to both its height and the area of the sleeping surface.
+The size of any air mattress relates to both its height and the area (length and width) of the sleeping surface.
 Height is a personal preference but bear in mind that more height means more air which results in greater cushioning and support.

 Your camping air mattress is going to be exposed to the elements so you’re going to need to ensure its as tough as possible.
 Any air mattress designed for outdoor camping should be waterproof and puncture proof so look for those features before you buy.

 Air leaks are a nightmare and can ruin even the most well-intentioned camping trips so durability is important.
 Many models come with a puncture repair kit in case the worst happens.